Lawmakers divided on Trump’s meat processing order

-“In cold storage, there’s about two weeks supply.
-Beyond that, there’s a problem,” Iowa Sen. Chuck Grassley said.

-With the national meat supply under threat, Grassley is applauding the president’s decision to order meat processing plants across the country to stay open during the pandemic.
+With the national meat supply under threat, Sen. Chuck Grassley, R-Iowa, is applauding the president’s decision to order meat processing plants across the country to stay open during the pandemic.

 Last week, Tyson Food’s pork plant in Iowa became one of the largest operations to close after workers expressed safety concerns.